 Adam’s Peak, Dalhousie is situated in the middle of Sri Lanka’s hill country – not to be confused with Little Adam’s Peak in Ella.

-These are two completely different hikes and no, you cannot stay in Ella and do both Adam’s Peak and Little Adam’s Peak in one day.
+These are two completely different hikes and no, you cannot stay do both in one day.

 How to get to Adam’s Peak in Dalhousie, Sri Lanka